What’s the absolute best way to start learning the guitar?

 Blister In The Sun – Violent Femmes

 This riff feels like dancing.
-Slow the metronome down until you get the feel for where the accented notes are.
-It flows the vocal melody.
+Slow the metronome down until you get a feel for where the accented notes are.
+It flows with the vocal melody.
 Make the guitar sing.

 What Might Trip You Up